e-mission/e-mission-docs/docs/workshops/fall_2018/logistics.md

 - [TRB paper describing how to use e-mission functionality](https://people.eecs.berkeley.edu/~shankari/emission_trb_2017_paper.pdf)
 - [The in-review paper on the e-mission architecture, please do not distribute](https://people.eecs.berkeley.edu/~shankari/em-arch.pdf)

+#### roadmap ahead ####
+The [Tuesday afternoon session](#evening-session-roadmap-ahead) will discuss improvements that we would like to see, both big and small.
+I have outlined my thoughts on the [big CS/system goals](https://github.com/e-mission/e-mission-docs/blob/master/docs/future_work/overview.md).
+Undergraduates working on the analysis and privacy components have registered for the workshop and will hopefully attend this section.
+But as you go through the workshop, think through what features you would like to see, even if they are small.
+In the bazaar world, everybody gets to propose ideas that they think are important, and even small usability changes can have a big impact.

 ### Asynchronous participation ###
 -------
 As of 18th Aug 2018, ~ 50% of the registered participants will be remote, and